Dandenong Creek: Ecology

-The series of open space reserves along the Dandenong Creek and its tributaries provide important habitat for many urban wildlife in the outer suburbs.
+The series of open space reserves along the Dandenong Creek and its tributaries provide important habitat for many urban wildlife in the outer eastern/southeastern suburbs.
 The creek is also the home of one of the largest remaining populations of Yarra Gum, and a series of linear parks, nature reserves and wetlands are located along it.
 A bike path known as the Dandenong Creek Trail runs alongside for a significant distance.

+The Dandenong Creek catchment is the westernmost native range of eastern dwarf galaxias (Galaxiella pusilla), which is endangered due to habitat loss, riparian degradation, the extirpation of commensal Geocharax crayfish (whose burrows are utilized by G. pusilla for aestivation during drought), and predation/competition from invasive species such as the redfin perch, brown trout and eastern mosquitofish (which both feeds on eggs of G. pusilla and territorially attacks them via fin-nipping).